rcasto/coding-questions/set2.md

 # Problem 1
 Write a function that takes a text file as input and removes all duplicate words.
-Assume the delimiter for words is being separated by a space
+Assume the delimiter for words is being separated by a space and case does not matter

 Use this function to dedupe the text in [The Iliad](http://classics.mit.edu/Homer/iliad.mb.txt).
 How many unique words are there?

 ```
-    dedupe iliad.txt
+test.txt
+"One banana, two banana, three banana...four"

+dedupe test.txt ---> ["one", "banana", "two", "three", "four"]
 ```

 # Problem 2